Cuckoo Tracking Project

 Help us follow Cuckoos on migration and discover why they are in decline

-The Cuckoo is currently Red Listed as a Bird of Conservation Concern in the UK, due to its population decline.
+• The Cuckoo is currently Red-listed as a Bird of Conservation Concern in the UK.

-Since 2011 we’ve been satellite-tracking Cuckoos to find out why they are declining.
-We’ve learned lots of vital information which could help us to understand our Cuckoos, such as how the different routes taken are linked to declines, and some of the pressures they face whilst on migration — but there is still more to discover.
+We’ve learned lots of vital information, such as how the different migration routes are linked to declines, and some of the pressures Cuckoos face whilst on migration, but there is still much more to discover.

-We now need to look more closely at how dependent they are on, and how much their migration is linked, to the drought-busting rains of the weather frontal system known as the Inter Tropical Convergence Zone (ITCZ) as they move out of the Congo rainforest and begin to head back to the UK via West Africa.
+We now need to look more closely at how dependent Cuckoos are on, and how much their migration is linked to, the drought-busting rains of the weather frontal system known as the Inter Tropical Convergence Zone (ITCZ) as they move out of the Congo rainforest and begin to head back to the UK via West Africa.

-• Follow our Cuckoos on the map below - use the controls to animate or step through their movements.
+• Spend as much time as you like following each Cuckoo's migration on the map below - use the controls to animate or step through their movements.

 View routes starting..